mediaalgorithmsradicalization

 It's tempting to blame everything on social media.
 But evidence suggests cable news can have larger polarization effects than social platforms.

-Cable opinion programming became the feed with a remote control: constant urgency, adversarial framing, and the emotional rhythm of “breaking news” as entertainment.
-Facing competition from digital platforms, TV adopted the same attention logic: conflict sells.
+Cable opinion programming became the feed with a remote control: constant urgency, adversarial framing, and the emotional rhythm of "breaking news" as entertainment.
+The economic logic, documented by Harvard/MIT researchers: when cable news covers culture war issues, they gain audience from entertainment viewers; when they cover economics, people switch channels.
+Outrage entertainment is simply more profitable than informative journalism.

 What Helps (and What Doesn't)